 Before you read on, click here to download our FREE guide to become debt free forever!

 You also need to understand what motivates you to succeed.
-Do you want to pay down your debt in the absolute fastest amount of time possible that will save more money or do you want to take some little wins along the way to keep yourself motivated?
+Do you want to pay down your credit card debt in the absolute fastest amount of time possible that will save more money or do you want to take some little wins along the way to keep yourself motivated?

-The common terms for these debt repayment strategies are:
+2 common credit card debt repayment strategies

 Let’s say you have $10,000 in credit card debt, and are stuck paying 18% interest on it.